-Hawaii is America’s smallest exporter by state well behind front-runners Texas, California, New York and Washington state.
-The value of Hawaii’s exports equals just 0.03% worth of United States’ overall exported products for 2019.
+Hawaii is America’s smallest exporter by state well behind front-runners including Texas, California, New York and Louisiana.
+The value of Hawaii’s exports equals just 0.03% worth of United States’ overall exported products for 2020.

 Hawaii’s Top 10 Exports

 The following export products represent the highest dollar value in Hawaii global shipments during 2020.
 Also shown is the percentage share each export category represents in terms of overall exports from Hawaii.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

 - Iron or steel scrap: US$42 million (13.2% of Hawaii’s total exports)